galette/galettedoc/source/installation/index.rst

 The current stable version of Galette is |stable_version|.
 A `nightly archive <https://download.tuxfamily.org/galette/galette-dev.tar.bz2>`_ is build each night from the development branch, and you can also :doc:`retrieve Galette development version  <../development/git>` as explained in the developer guide.

+Alternatively, Hiob has created a community repository to provide `Galette as a Docker image <https://github.com/galette-community/docker>`_.

 .. toctree::
    :maxdepth: 3